 ‘Let’s shed some light on things, then we’ll set about getting a meal on the go.
 Levi, you can bring in a handful of kindling and some logs … you’ll find both in the furthest roundhouse.
 I’ll leave you to light the fire.’

-‘You can help me bake some bread,’ he said, nodding to what appeared to be an odd-looking wooden tray on legs in which lay a granite millstone, dusted with floor.
+‘You can help me bake some bread,’ he said, nodding to what appeared to be an odd looking wooden tray on legs in which lay a granite millstone, dusted with floor.
 A long pole ran from a hole in the stone to a similar hole on the overhead timber beam.
 As he led her to the strange contraption Seymour noticed her anxious expression.

-‘Aye, it’s hard work,’ he said, ‘but at the end of it you’ll have bread like you’ve never tasted.
+‘It’s hard work,’ he said, ‘but at the end of it you’ll have bread like you’ve never tasted.
 Forget your wishy-washy supermarket pap, this’ll be the real thing.’

 ‘Good luck with that,’ laughed Levi as he left.
 ‘I can’t wait to try some.’

 By the time Levi returned with his arms loaded with logs, the candles had been set in iron sconces attached to the building’s supporting posts and were now bathing the centre of the room in a warm glow, forcing dancing shadows to the room’s edge.
-Quivering spirals of dense black smoke curled up toward the gloomy thatch.
+Quivering spirals of dense black smoke curled up towards the gloomy thatch.

-Seymour had clearly instructed Poppy in the use of the primeval millstone and she smiled at Levi smugly as she confidently worked the pole.
+Seymour had clearly instructed Poppy in the use of the primeval millstone and she smiled smugly at Levi as she confidently worked the pole.
 The trap-door now lay open and, to the side of it, Seymour was bending over a half-full hessian sack scooping out corn.

 Levi dumped the logs onto the hearth.
 The fireplace was nothing more than a raised, gravel dais, ringed with large stones.
 A long, rusting chain hung from a beam above, a large ‘S’ shaped hook at its end.
 The blackened cauldron that would normally hang there lay on the cold hearth, its base flecked with ash.
 He glanced up as he arranged the kindling for the fire.
 No chimney.
 This is going to be smoky, he thought.